 This briefing focuses on what to do once you’ve a new product idea.
 It covers:

 - Reducing the risks as early as possible.

 - Setting a spec, a price and a schedule.

 - Running the project team and keeping costs under control.

-1 Can you complete it?
+1 Can you create your product?

 1.1 You need the relevant skills.